aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/chartpoint/_index.md

 ```

-Returns a DataLabels object that represents the data label associated with the point.
+Returns a [getDataLabels()](../../com.aspose.cells/chartpoint\#getDataLabels--) object that represents the data label associated with this chart point.

 **Returns:**
 [DataLabels](../../com.aspose.cells/datalabels)